 O. tsutsugamushi is transmitted by trombiculid mite larvae (chiggers), which feed on forest and rural rodents, including rats, voles, and field mice.
 Human infection also follows a chigger bite.
 The mites are both the vector and the natural reservoir for O. tsutsugamushi.

-After an incubation period of 6 to 21 days (mean 10 to 12 days), symptoms of scrub typhus start suddenly and include fever, chills, headache, and generalized lymphadenopathy start suddenly.
+After an incubation period of 6 to 21 days (mean 10 to 12 days), symptoms of scrub typhus start suddenly and include fever, chills, headache, and generalized lymphadenopathy.
 At onset of fever, an eschar often develops at the site of the chigger bite.
 The typical lesion of scrub typhus, common in whites but rare in Asians, begins as a red, indurated lesion about 1 cm in diameter; it eventually vesiculates, ruptures, and becomes covered with a black scab.
 Regional lymph nodes enlarge.

-In severe cases, pulse rate increases; BP drops; and delirium, stupor, and muscular twitching develop.
+In severe cases, pulse rate increases; blood pressure drops; and delirium, stupor, and muscular twitching develop.
 Splenomegaly may be present, and interstitial myocarditis is more common than in other rickettsial diseases.
-In untreated patients, high fever may persist ≥ 2 wk, then falls gradually over several days.
-With therapy, defervescence usually begins within 36 h.
+In untreated patients, high fever may persist ≥ 2 weeks, then falls gradually over several days.
+With therapy, defervescence usually begins within 36 hours.
 Recovery is prompt and uneventful.

-Primary treatment is doxycycline 200 mg po once followed by 100 mg bid until the patient improves, has been afebrile for 48 h, and has received treatment for at least 7 days.
+Primary treatment of scrub typhus is doxycycline 200 mg orally once followed by 100 mg twice a day in adults until the patient improves, has been afebrile for 48 hours, and has received treatment for at least 7 days.